jakhar434/DairyDash/README.md

 4. **Manage Products**
    - Navigate to "Products" section
-   - Add new products with "Add Product" button
+   - Add new products with size variants
    - Edit existing products
    - Delete products as needed